 Revised October 20, 2018

-- Everything “in this world” (according to each individual) is included in the five aggregates (pancakkhandha).
+- One’s IMPRESSION of everything “in this world” (according to each individual) is included in the five aggregates (pancakkhandha).
 That is everything that anyone CAN EVER experience.
 Pancakkhandha encompasses all material and mental aspects and are all mental.

 - You may want to first read the post, “Difference Between Rupa and Rupakkhandha” to get the basic idea explained in a simple way.